-Another trick was to replace the layer of heavy Béchamel sauce with a somewhat lighter one, made with chicken stock instead of the milk and eggs, and with far less cheese.
+Another trick to make the dish lighter, was to replace the layer of heavy Béchamel sauce with a somewhat lighter one, made with chicken stock instead of the milk and eggs, and with far less cheese.
 The result was as meant to be – tasty and not too oily or heavy.
-I hope you’ll try the recipe and see for yourself.
+Try it and enjoy.

 Make ahead preparations for the eggplants: overnight